evildmp/conference-handbook/handbook/essentials/accommodation.rst

 Let your attendees sort this out for themselves.
 It's worth noting that depending on where you live, "bed and breakfast" can mean quite different things.
 In the UK, it means what it says.
 In Germany, it apparently doesn't include breakfast.
-No doubt in some places it doesn't even include a bed.
+Perhaps in some places it doesn't even include a bed.

 Using accommodation complexes